SwathiMuddana/VehicleSearch/README.md

 In case of running the project from windows OS, please download the respective chromedriver.exe and place it in "src/main/resources/driver" and change the chromedriver location in TestBase.java (line 38).

+Uploaded target folder as well which contains html report along with screenshots.